suquiya/rara/README.md

 # rara

-Rara is a password generator.
+Rara is a password generator(WIP).
 This is an also sample project using [combu](https://github.com/suquiya/combu).

 # CONTRIBUTING